rocky-linux/documentation/docs/books/web_services/03-application-servers.md

 ### Solid configuration of PHP pools

-Optimizing the number of requests served and analyzing the memory used by the PHP scripts, is necessary to optimize the maximum amount of launched threads.
+Optimizing the number of requests served and analyzing the memory used by the PHP scripts is necessary to maximize the number of launched threads.

 First of all, you need to know the average amount of memory used by a PHP process with the command: